ccattuto/riscv-python/README.md

 # 🐍 RISC-V Emulator in Python (RV32I, machine mode, Newlib support)

 This is a simple and readable **RISC-V RV32I emulator** written in pure Python.
-It supports minimal machine mode, and can run programs compiled with **Newlib** or **Newlib-nano**.
+It supports machine mode, and can run programs compiled with **Newlib** or **Newlib-nano**.
 It is designed for educational use, experimentation, and portability — not for high performance or full system emulation.

 ## ✅ Features